 Exposed film delivered for a red-eye flight to Los Angeles in the evening will be available for screening by the afternoon of the following day.

 Equipment not available on Kauai is easily transferred by barge or jet from Honolulu.

-Kauai boasts qualified and capable film professionals, including cinematographers, videographers, underwater photographers, camera operators, sound recordists, editors, electricians, gaffers, set and wardrobe assistants, greensmen, animal wranglers, stunt people, production and location managers, land, sea and air coordinators, and skilled office support staff.
+Kauai has a cadre of qualified, experienced and, capable film professionals, including cinematographers, videographers, underwater photographers, camera operators, sound recordists, editors, electricians, gaffers, set and wardrobe assistants, greensmen, animal wranglers, stunt people, production and location managers, land, sea and air coordinators, and skilled office support staff.
 Local casting directors and modeling agencies maintain extensive photo files for talent and extras.

 Quality accommodations and catering are readily available in close proximity to film locations around the island.
-Hotels are competitively priced and experienced at serving film crews.
+A wide variety of accommodations are competitively priced and experienced at serving film crews.

 Modern capabilities include a fiber optic link to Oahu and the mainland and the nation’s first (and least expensive) rural digital cellular phone system, a great advantage when filming in remote locations.

 The Kauai Film Commission can assist with the application and film permitting process for State and County land jurisdictions.
 Following is a brief summary of each:

 State of Hawaii: filming on State land or Conservation-zoned land requires a State Film Permit and $1,000,000 liability insurance coverage naming the State of Hawaii as additional insured.
 Permit application forms are available through Hawaii Film Office.
 Several varieties of permits are available depending on the specifics of the project.
 For more information, contact: